droosma/blog/content/post/generative-ai-hello-world/index.md

     transform --> persist[(Persist)]
 ```

-As mentioned we are going to use the most traditional approach to RAG, this means that at the end of the line we need to have text to include in the prompt we are sending to the model for it to generate an answer.
-This means that while the possible input sources have diversified quite a bit since the advent of LLMs, we do need to have a way to convert the source into text.
-This means that the ingestion pipeline can look a little different for each type of input.
-For things like [Microsoft Word Documents](https://nl.wikipedia.org/wiki/Microsoft_Word) there are libraries like [python-docx](https://python-docx.readthedocs.io/en/latest/) or [DocX](https://github.com/xceedsoftware/docx) for C#, that can be used to extract the text.
-For PDFs there are libraries like [PyMuPDF](https://pymupdf.readthedocs.io/en/latest/) or SAAS offerings like [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/overview?view=doc-intel-4.0.0) that can be used to extract the text.
+In the initial phase of converting various data types into text, the "Input to Extract" step is pivotal.
+This conversion is critical because the text will be used in prompts for the model to generate answers.
+As the variety of input sources has expanded significantly, the method for converting these sources into text becomes crucial, affecting the design of the ingestion pipeline.

+For instance, when dealing with [Microsoft Word Documents](https://nl.wikipedia.org/wiki/Microsoft_Word), libraries like [python-docx](https://python-docx.readthedocs.io/en/latest/) for Python or [DocX](https://github.com/xceedsoftware/docx) for C# are effective for extracting text.
+Similarly, PDF files can be processed using tools such as [PyMuPDF](https://pymupdf.readthedocs.io/en/latest/) or services like [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/overview?view=doc-intel-4.0.0), which help in extracting text efficiently.

-But with the jump in Machine Learning capabilities, we can also use models like [Whisper](https://openai.com/research/whisper) to extract text from audio containing speech, transcribe, or use models like [DALL-E](https://openai.com/dall-e-2) to describe or extract text from images.
+Moreover, the advancements in Machine Learning have opened new doors for text extraction.
+Models like [Whisper](https://openai.com/research/whisper) can transcribe speech from audio files, and [DALL-E](https://openai.com/dall-e-2) can describe or extract text from images.
+This broadens the scope of input sources that can be utilized for RAG, from traditional text documents to multimedia content.

-It's important to consider the input source when designing the ingestion pipeline, the more precise the text extraction, the better results we well see down the line.
+The choice of extraction method depends heavily on the type of input.
+A precise extraction process is fundamental to achieving better results in the later stages of RAG.
+By tailoring the ingestion pipeline to handle different inputs effectively, we lay a solid foundation for generating accurate and relevant responses through the model.

-### Extract => Partition
+### Extract to Partition

+After the extraction process, the next crucial step is partitioning the extracted data into smaller, more manageable pieces.
+This step is vital because Retrieval Augmented Generation (RAG) aims to tackle the challenge of managing vast amounts of input data, which is not only difficult for a conversational Large Language Model (LLM) to process but also costly.

 ```mermaid
 flowchart LR